duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/40_lfv_demos/11_semantic_segmentation.md

     laptop $ cd challenge-aido_LF-baseline-duckietown/1_develop

-We have provided you a map file with two moving Duckiebots in `challenge-aido_LF-baseline-duckietown/assets/`.
-To make this the default map, copy this file into `challenge-aido_LF-baseline-duckietown/1_develop/simulation/src/gym_duckietown/maps/` by running (assuming you are currently in `challenge-aido_LF-baseline-duckietown/1_develop`):
+We have provided a map file with two moving Duckiebots in `challenge-aido_LF-baseline-duckietown/assets/`.
+To make this the default map, copy this file into `challenge-aido_LF-baseline-duckietown/1_develop/simulation/src/gym_duckietown/maps/`.
+Assuming we are currently in `challenge-aido_LF-baseline-duckietown/1_develop`, we can run:

     laptop $ cp ../assets/loop_obstacles.yaml simulation/src/gym_duckietown/maps/